Global swing state

-Global Swing States refer to countries whose strategic choices have a significant impact on the international order due to their geopolitical influence, economic power, and diplomatic capabilities.
+Global swing states are middle power countries whose strategic choices have a significant impact on the international order due to their geopolitical influence, economic power, and diplomatic capabilities.
 These nations are considered pivotal in shaping global governance structures, balancing power dynamics, and influencing international norms and policies.

 Characteristics

-Global Swing States are countries that are considered leading middle powers.
+Global swing states are countries that are considered leading middle powers.
 They possess certain key characteristics that distinguish them from other nations.
 These characteristics include: